JohnnyThunder2/BBS_Server/README.md

 This is my attempt to make a very basic web server template written in GO with the goal of trying to avoid Javascript and only use GO instead for performance and security.

 Possibly a silly goal, but that won't stop me from doing it.
-If it ends up looking like a classic Boomer website from the 90s, that's fine by me... call me oppsessive, but I would far perfer to run a compiled lanuage on the backend then run everything though the JVM or .Net or worse use a scripting language for code I may want to be preformant in the future.
+If it ends up looking like a classic Boomer website from the 90s, that's fine by me... call me oppsessive, but I would far perfer to run a compiled language on the backend then run everything though the JVM or .Net or worse use a scripting language for code I may want to be preformant in the future.

 GO seems perfect for my use case.